kyegomez/RoboCAT/DOCS/RESEARCH.md

 7. Retrain transformer on combined data to create improved RoboCat version

 The key requirements are the VQ-GAN encoder, diverse robotic manipulation datasets covering multiple embodiments and tasks, the model architecture and training methodology described in the paper, and an iterative process of fine-tuning, data collection, and retraining for self-improvement.
 With these components, RoboCat could be reproduced.

+The RoboCat model itself does not generate images.
+The VQ-GAN encoder is used to encode images into discrete tokens, but the decoder is not used after pretraining.

+RoboCat only predicts actions and future encoded observation tokens.
+It does not predict future pixel values or synthesize images.

+For self-improvement, RoboCat leverages hindsight relabelling of goals and the ability to learn from failed episodes.
+Specifically:

+- During training, goal images for an episode can be relabeled using the final image of that same episode.
+This allows all time steps in a trajectory to be trained towards reaching that final state, even if the original episode failed.

+- Additionally, goals can be relabeled using final images from other successful episodes of that task.
+A “success detector” trained on human annotated data is used to identify successful episodes for this semantic relabelling.

+- When fine-tuning RoboCat on a new task, it is trained on successful expert demonstrations.
+But when deploying the fine-tuned model for data collection, failed episodes are incorporated using hindsight relabelling of goals based on whatever final state is reached.

+- So the model learns from both successful expert data as well as its own failed attempts by relabelling goals after data collection.
+The additional data generated this way improves the next RoboCat version.

+In summary, the model does not directly generate images or reward itself.
+But it enables self-improvement by leveraging hindsight goal relabelling to turn failed episodes into useful training data for the next iteration.
+The ability to learn from suboptimal experience in this way is a key capability that allows RoboCat to autonomously collect and learn from more data to self-improve.

+* it can generat data using CH8MELON,